MSFF

 Presented by Outpost Natural Foods Co-op, FM102/1, WUWM, Pizza Shuttle, and Fractured Imagination.

 More thought-provoking films that'll entertain you.
-A great mix of comedy, drama, social commentary, and a animated horror film.
+A great mix of the avant-garde, comedy, drama, social commentary, and some animated horror.

 Brief Q&A to follow with attending filmmakers.